Docs

 Embedded Components

-If the theme is to be used with embedded Flow applications or components, such as for use with Design System Publisher, @font-face declarations must be placed in a special stylesheet called document.css to ensure that they’re loaded to the page root rather than into a shadow root.
+If a theme is to be used with embedded Flow applications or components, such as for use with Design System Publisher, @font-face declarations must be placed in a special stylesheet called, document.css to ensure that they’re loaded in the page root rather than in a shadow root.

-Images stored in the theme folder can also be used with Flow’s Image class using the path themes/[theme-name]/filename.png:
+Images stored in the theme folder can also be used with Flow’s Image class using the path themes/[theme-name]/filename.png.
+The example below loads an image file from a theme folder called, my-theme:

 Image logo = new Image("themes/my-theme/images/logo.png", "Logo");